Product

 7. Add some flavor

 You can end your bio with a funny note or tell a personal story.
-Having a light and fun finish to your bio can be an excellent way to hook your readers in and want to connect with you.
+Having a light and fun finish to your bio can be an excellent way to hook your readers and have them want to connect with you.
+You can add a joke, a personal story, tell some pieces of unexpected information about yourself, or more.

 Adding some flavor will make your bio unique and memorable.
-After all, you want to stand out from the crowd and to stay in readers’ minds.
+After all, you want to stand out from the crowd and stay in readers' minds.

 8. Read it and improve it